RaymiiOrg/c_ookieclicker/README.md

 ![demo.gif][2]

+[More (1)][3] [screenshots (2)][4] [here (3)][5].

 c_ookieclicker is my personal pet project to experiment with c++.
 It is a clone of the famous cookieclicker game [by ortiel][1].
 A clone of a game is simple enough to get up and running fairly quickly, but also extensible enough when needed.
 How do you store huge score numbers when they don't fit in a `long long`?
 How do you write a game loop, how to use threads to handle user input?
 Saving a game (how to design a proper save format)?
 Also a great way to learn about project organization, software architecture and to try out design patterns.

+# How to play

+Release binaries can be found in the `releases` folder.
+The latest release will always be the current development version, which is unstable at best.

+Either download a release binary or clone the git repo and build yourself.

+Start up the game.
+In the top you'll see your amount of cookies and your Cookies per Second.
+Press `c`, then `Enter` to bake your first cookie.
+Repeat until you can buy items (like a cursor or grandma) to automate your baking.
+There is no end to the game, but main goal is to automate as much as possible.

 # License